reframejs/reframe/docs/overview.template.md

  - further optional page configurations

 You can create an app with **no build configuration** and **no server configuration**.

-> All you need to create a web app is one React component and one page config per page.
+All you need to create a web app is one React component and one page config per page.

-Yet, thanks to its "Progressive Eject" feature and its simple architecture, **you can gain control and customize every single part of Reframe**.
+Yet, thanks to its "Progressive Eject" feature and its simple architecture, **you can customize and gain control over every single part of Reframe**.

 Reframe is a "Universal Framework":
-You can create any type of app including **modern dynamic apps** as well as **old school apps** where the browser doesn't load any JavaScript.
+You can create any type of app including **modern interactive apps** as well as **old school non-interactive apps** where the browser doesn't load any JavaScript.

 The goal of Reframe is to become the **modern Django / Ruby on Rails**:
- - Modern: Interactive views (with React, Vue.js, etc.) as first class citizen.
+ - Modern: First-class support for interactive views with React, Vue.js, etc.
- - Ejectabe: Gain full control over your app by progressively ejecting the framework.
+ - Ejectabe: Gain full control by progressively ejecting the framework.
- - Full-stack ORM: You don't have to create API endpoints to access your data from the frontend.
+ - Full-stack ORM: No need to create API endpoints to access your data from the frontend.
 (Work-in-progress.)
- - Easy deploy: Stragegy for serverless Node.js and serverless database deployment.
+ - Easy deploy: "Serverless deploy" with serverless Node.js and serverless database.
 (Work-in-progress.)

 <br/>
 <br/>